 - Register your business

 - Get a business bank account

 - Get appropriate insurance

-- Understand record keeping requirements
+- Understanding record keeping requirements

-- Understand accounting and tax requirements
+- Understanding accounting and tax requirements

-You have decided you want to become a yoga instructor, but don’t know where to start.
+You have decided you want to become a freelance yoga instructor, but don’t know where to start.
 There are multiple options when deciding what structure is for you, the most common structures include:

 - Self-employed/Sole Trader (note these terms can be used interchangeably)

 - Other such as; Joint ventures, charities and community interest companies

 For the purposes of our becoming a yoga instructor guide there are two structures that we will focus on; Self-employed and Limited Companies.
 For further detail on other business types please get in touch.